elan-ev/bbb-network-cam-integration/README.md

 ```

 # Configuring and starting the system

+Set the YAML_ADDRESS, YAML_AUTH and HOSTNAME in the cam_supervisor.
+Then, start the system by running (from inside the virtual environment):

 ```
-Set the YAML_ADDRESS, YAML_AUTH and HOSTNAME in the cam_supervisor.
-Then, start the system by using python3 cam_supervisor.py
+python3 cam_supervisor.py
 ```